The game is currently available on Meta Quest and PC (but PC has only been tested on Meta Quest headsets).

 Alignment is only maintained while the screen is on.
 If a player takes off the headset or presses the power button, the screen will turn off and cause misalignment.

 You can cover the presence sensor on Quest 2 and 3 so the headset stays on when it's removed.
 (We like to fold a piece of black electrical tape over itself and attach it.
 Be careful not to get adhesive on the sensor or the lenses).
-The Quest 3S does not have such sensor.
+The Quest 3S does not have such sensor and won't have this problem.

 By default, the game will provide a warning to check and re-calibrate if the headset was removed mid-game, but you can change how it handles this in the settings.